RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 another tool that has much more powerful or focused facilities for the task/language/domain.
 Or to reverse that, possibly your tool of choice simply lacks something that a lot of other tools support.
-Finally, I think a really important consideration is simply whether you are holding on to your tool of choice out of habit and the comfort it provides.
+Finally, I think a really important consideration is whether you are holding on to your tool(s) of choice out of habit and the comfort they provide.
 Let's look at some examples of each of these.

 A few years ago I was hired as an intern at Sage Bionetworks, a small tech/biology start-up in Seattle.
 They happen to be an all Java shop,